-If you’re in New South Wales and looking to buy a used car, you should always conduct a REVS Check NSW before making any decisions.
+If you’re in New South Wales and looking to buy a used car, you should always conduct a REVS Check (also known as a VIN Check) before making any decisions.

-To do your Revs Check NSW with CarHistory.com.au all you need is your vehicle VIN or Chassis number, registration number and engine number.
+To do your REVS Check in NSW with CarHistory.com.au all you need is your vehicle VIN or Chassis number, registration number and engine number.
 Unfortunately, there’s a lot more information you need before you can be really sure you’re not buying a lemon.

-All you need to do is visit us online and enter your car’s VIN Number.
+All you need to do is visit us online and enter your car’s vehicle identification number and perform a VIN Check.
 For less than $40, we can determine whether a vehicle is stolen, whether its odometer has been tampered with, or even if it’s a previously written-off car that’s been repaired.
 And so you can be really certain you’re not being ripped off, CarHistory can provide you with valuation and sales history.